Inria-Empenn/lesion_viewer/Readme.md

 			"images": [																		# The image list for this lesion {
-					"name": "time01",														# The name of the image "file": "8099YL-GMMZZO-0417OF-RMMMVC_flair_time01.nii.gz",				# The path of the image in the image archive or folder "parameters": {															# The [Papaya images options](https://github.com/rii-mango/Papaya/wiki/Configuration#image-options))
+					"name": "time01",														# The name of the image "exclusive_button": true,												# The exclusive button enables to hide all images except this one "image_type": "image",													# Define the type of image to handle thresholding (for the fill tool) "file": "8099YL-GMMZZO-0417OF-RMMMVC_flair_time01.nii.gz",				# The path of the image in the image archive or folder "parameters": {															# The [Papaya images options](https://github.com/rii-mango/Papaya/wiki/Configuration#image-options))
 						"minPercent": 0,													# Can be min or minPercent